kevincianfarini/pyvt/README.md

 ### The TimetableError

 A Timetable error is thrown when either a bad request is made or the VT Timetable is down.
 In effect, when the status code of the request is not 200.
 The thrown error can be used to try and gracefully fail to an extent.
-The TimetableError provides a ```sleep_time``` attribute to allow for programming pausing.
+The TimetableError provides a ```sleep_time``` attribute to allow for a runtime pause.

 ```python
 try: